lreznick/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 order, and build each from earlier primitives, using "as-if" and "almost as-if" explanations of their meanings.
 Most new "keywords" we will introduce are actually sequences of existing keywords chosen to convey a meaning and also to be ugly.
-We don't particularly care the final result of the naming debate on these new keywords, just that they exist with the semantics we will describe below.
+We don't particularly care the final result of the naming debate on these new keywords, just that facilities exist with the semantics we will describe below, under some names.

+In the process of this exploration, we will have to make our examples look worse, before they get better.
+The introduction of all of this new machinery permits rewriting the problematic expressions in terms of this new machinery, so as to replace the constraint information.
+Then, a later section will introduce a number of implicit ways to deduce the need for and the correct generation of this machinery.
+After exploring the implicit deduction of the machinery, we shall see how the expanded examples can have their explicit use of this new syntax removed and wind up with code that is usually the same as the code in a problematic example which actually works.
+(Essentially we are defining tools we can use to explain how to make those examples work.)

-We will start with a new kind of cast, `concept_cast`.
+First, we will start with a new kind of cast, `concept_cast`.
 Unlike the rest of the new "keywords" we will introduce we feel that this particular one is uncontroversial and shouldn't spark much naming debate, thus we've proposed a reasonable name.
 It should be, hopefully, fairly self-evident what it does, but this is how we define it:

 ```
 concept_cast< const Concept & >( someVariable )